 - IV fluids to re-establish the balance of acids/bases, fluids and minerals in the body

 Patients may also receive a kidney dialysis, kidney or liver transplant, and ongoing care for heart failure in case of severe naltrexone overdose symptoms.
 If the overdose is due to misuse and abuse of the drug, it is best to talk to a specialist to seek aftercare detox and rehab treatment.
-Call 1-888-287-0471 Who Answers? to talk to a specialist or knowledgeable physician to discuss the various treatment and recovery options available for naltrexone abuse or dependence.
+Reach out to an addiction specialist or knowledgeable physician to discuss the various treatment and recovery options available for naltrexone abuse or dependence.

 - Naltrexone is an opioid receptor antagonist that can block the effects of narcotic painkillers.

 - Taking narcotics after using naltrexone may make a person more sensitive to the effects of painkillers, which may lead to adverse side effects or narcotic overdose.